Glen Park Resident Johanna Pinther and the First March for Suffrage in the United States

 Clearly, in these days of ongoing inequity in gender pay, reports of long-standing sexual harassment in the workplace, and the genesis of the #TimesUP and #MeToo movements, women continue to face a demanding uphill battle.
 When the going gets tough, women of today can reflect on, and draw strength from, the courage and fortitude of these women from a century ago - Johanna Pinther of Glen Park, Jeanette Pinther of Noe Valley, and Lillian Harris Coffin of Mill Valley - in order to help keep the movement to achieve full gender equality alive and kicking.

-* Amy O'Hair of the GPNHP has created a replica of the banner, based on descriptions in public media.
+* Amy O'Hair has created a replica of the banner for the Glen Park Neighborhoods History Project, based on descriptions in public media.

 Article by Evelyn Rose.
-Amy O'Hair provided key support.
+Amy O'Hair provided research support.
 For additional information, contact GlenParkHistory@gmail.com.